-The Times They Are A-Changin’: Dylan’s victory and the future of the Nobel Prize11th November 2016
+The Times They Are A-Changin’: Dylan’s victory and the future of the Nobel Prize

 On the 13th of October 2016 Bob Dylan added the Nobel Prize in Literature to his already extensive collection of accolades including Grammy awards, a Golden Globe and an Academy award, among many others.
 A Minnesota born singer-songwriter, Dylan’s effortless everyday lyricism has touched the lives of many, and firmly situated him as an important figure of 1960s counterculture.
 The subject of his writing is remarkably diverse, ranging from heartbreak and personal suffering to provocative questioning surrounding the American Civil Rights Movement, all articulated by his gravelly voice.

 Despite his poignancy, there has been much controversy surrounding the legitimacy of Dylan’s claim to the award, with some arguing that pop lyrics cannot be classed as literature.
 Dylan is not the first songwriter to be awarded the Nobel Prize in Literature, as many claimed when the award was announced, as in 1913 Rabindranath Tagore was its recipient thanks to his “profoundly sensitive, fresh and beautiful verse”.
 This, however, should not be basis on which the outcome of the award is accepted.
 After all, “why shouldn’t lyrics – or rather the best lyrics – be treated as literature?”, as Alexis Pedridis said in a recent Guardian Article.